rezonated/portfolio-workspace/content/intv_prep.md

 title: "V's Personal Interview Preparation Note"
 description: "A little bit about everything that I have gained and has been useful so far"
 hideHeader: true
-hideBackToTop: true
 hidePagination: true
 readTime: true
+toc: true
 ---

 Wow you found this page, welcome!
 It's either you;
 - Typed the correct URL (if that's the case, congrats!)
 - One of people that I trust and owe something to, so I hope this can help and paid a bit of something I owed

 Here's my personal interview preparation note.
-It started as an old note that I wrote back in college as a fresh-graduate, found in an old hard drive.
+It started as an old note that I wrote back in college as a fresh-graduate, found in an old hard drive

 But I decided to improve the whole thing by fact-checking and adding some things that either actually get asked in the interview or things that I learned, gained and experienced during my ~4+ years of career thus far